plasmaster09/Jester-Bonus-World/README.md

 Random^- absolute random-card-copying chaos that needs to be seen to be believed.

-Spooky*- inspired by the official Halloween Special mod, focuses on "spooky" statuses like Haunt.
+Spooky (in progress)- inspired by the official Halloween Special mod, focuses on "spooky" statuses like Haunt.

 *Has a unique rule change.